sudar/MissileLauncher/README.md

 *   MissileLauncher.pde - Shows the normal way of using the library

+If you want to control the Missile Launcher from your desktop, then you can use the missile-launcher.py script found under the /tools directory

 ## Explanation

 Explanation/documentation of the library can be found in its [homepage](http://sudarmuthu.com/arduino/missilelauncher)